Western Outdoor Orientation Trips

 Our sea kayaking program shares the same foundational goals and objectives around group and individual growth as our backpacking trips, but differs in the mode of transportation and overnight accommodations.
 Students will take a boat charter to Sinclair Island, where the first day is spent developing paddle skills, kayak safety, and increasing comfortability on open water.
 Viqueen Lodge is utilized as a headquarters on Sinclair Island, where the group will return most nights after paddling around neighboring islands.
 These islands include Cypress Island, Vendovi Island, and Orcas Island, which can all be explored by foot, and makes for an incredible lunch spot!
 Depending on the group goals and sea conditions, there is also likely to be overnight trips to the neighboring islands mentioned!

-Fall WOOT 5- Sea Kayaking
+Fall WOOT 6 – Sea Kayaking

-Destination: ViQueen Lodge, San Juan Islands
+Destination: Viqueen Lodge, San Juan Islands

-Level Of Difficulty: Less Strenuous to Moderate
+Level of Difficulty: Less Strenuous to Moderate

 Description: On this WOOT! experience, you will spend six days in the field with your fellow WOOT-ers exploring the San Juan Islands via kayak.
 We’ll use Viqueen, our rustic cabin on Sinclair Island, as a home-base as we venture out on day and overnight excursions to the surrounding islands for hikes, camping, and viewing the diverse wildlife of the Salish Sea.
 In addition, there may be an optional night paddle to experience the magic of bioluminescent algae that summer in the islands is known for!